cmci/CommMicroscope/README.md

 *filepath = getArgument()*

 During monitoring, a small window will be staying on your desktop.
 To force quit the monitoring, click stop or close button.
+Restart will stop and restart the monitoring and reload the macro.

 ###Run a Jython on New Image